 Evidence that the strategy to have all Business Units certified to ISO 14001 has been effective can be seen in the relatively small number of Major Non-conformances served on our Business Units by external auditors since 2005.

 Since 1 January 2005 these Environmental Management Systems (EMS) have received a total of thirteen Major Non Conformance (MNC) citations from external auditors during routine recertification processes.
 Of these, only one related to a direct impact on the environment, invalid use of demolition waste on a highway project due to expired permit, subsequently corrected.
-To put this in context, since 1 January 2005 Skanska has executed approximately 90,000 contracts in its Home Markets while operating under these EMS.
-Of the thirteen BUs that make up Skanska today, eight have received no MNC citations since January 2005 and two have had none since 1999 and 1995 respectively.
+Of the twelve BUs that make up Skanska today, seven have received no MNC citations since January 2005 and two have had none since 1999 and 1995 respectively.